-5. Secretary De Lima stated that the Philippine Government welcomed this UPR as an opportunity to engage in an open and constructive dialogue with the members, observers and stakeholders of the UN Human Rights Council and the international community and share the actions taken to implement the recommendations which it accepted during the 2008 UPR, as well as advancements in the promotion, protection, and fulfilment of human rights.

-6. President Aquino's Social Contract with the Filipino People, a 16-point agenda, is built on a strong foundation of respect for human rights.
-The key results areas of the Social Contract are anti-corruption and good governance; poverty alleviation and empowerment of the poor; achieving inclusive economic growth; building a just and lasting peace and promoting the rule of law; and protecting the environment, with gender equality as a cross-cutting concern.

-7. Under its Progressive Development Orientation, the Philippines maintains that all growth must be inclusive, and that the benefits of a growing economy must be felt by each and every citizen.
-The Philippines quadrupled the budget for its Pantawid Pamilya Program, a conditional cash transfer program which is an investment in human capital for poor households to keep their children in school and keep them healthy, and for mothers to receive pre- and post-natal health care.
-From 232 million dollars, its budget is now 912 million dollars.
-From 800,000 families, it now covers more than three million families throughout the country.
+- 5. The head of delegation stated that the Philippine Government welcomed this UPR as an opportunity to engage in open and constructive dialogue with the members, observers and stakeholders of the United Nations Human Rights Council and the international community, and to share the actions taken to implement the recommendations it had accepted during the 2008 UPR, as well as advancements in the promotion, protection and fulfilment of human rights. - 6.
+It stated that President Aquino's Social Contract with the Filipino People, a 16-point agenda, was built on a strong foundation of respect for human rights.
+The key results areas of the Social Contract are anti-corruption and good governance; poverty alleviation and empowerment of the poor; achieving inclusive economic growth; building just and lasting peace and promoting the rule of law; and protecting the environment, with gender equality as a cross-cutting concern. - 7.
+Under its progressive development orientation, the Philippines maintains that all growth must be inclusive, and that the benefits of a growing economy must be felt by each and every citizen.
+The Philippines quadrupled the budget for its Pantawid Pamilya programme, a conditional cash-transfer programme which is an investment in human capital provided to poor households to keep their children in school and to keep them healthy, and for mothers to receive pre- and post-natal health care.
+From the initial 232 million dollars, its budget is now 912 million dollars, and from 800,000 families, it now covers more than three million families throughout the country.